mstavro/DPMIR/README.md

 Note: the analysis code will output several files in .html format.
 These files will be saved to the working directory.
 If you would like these files to be saved elsewhere, _be sure to change the working directory before running the code_.
 The code uses file.choose() instead of setting a working directory outright.

 Alternatively, jamovi can be used. jamovi contains both the dataset and analyses in one integrated statistical environment, similar to IBM's SPSS or Stata. jamovi can be downloaded <a href="https://www.jamovi.org">here.</a>

+### Viewing the Data in jamovi
+jamovi provides an easy way for users not familiar with R to review the procedures and detailed information contained within the analyses (i.e., the exact p values of each explanatory and control variable) all within a single window.
+Additionally, jamovi allows for easy tinkering with the data.
+The .omv file bundles the data and analyses all in one file.

+jamovi analyses are also viewable in R syntax mode.
+The syntax from jamovi is included in the main replication script.

 ### License Information
 Replication files are provided under a GNU General Public License v3.0.
 This work can be freely shared and modified; any publications of modifications to replication should be done under a GNU GPL v3.0 license.